-The flowers are fleshy and smelly.
-Pale yellow in colour and embellished with maroon spots or bars, the five-pointed corolla also has red tips.
-In Apocynaceae style there is a smaller corona in the flower centre, at the base of the cup-shaped flower tube.
-Flowers grow from the top of the stem and measure 2,5 cm across.
+The small flowers are many, fleshy and smelly.
+In Apocynaceae style there is a smaller corona in the flower centre, at the base of the corolla.
 Flowering happens at the end of summer to mid-autumn.
-The seeds are flat and brown.

 These plants are found in the Richtersveld, Namaqualand as far south as Garies and in western Bushmanland.
 The Richtersveld has at least four more Larryleachia species.
-The habitat is stony north-facing slopes.
+The habitat is stony north-facing slopes, L. cactiformis usually found at higher altitudes.
 The species is not considered to be threatened in its habitat early in the twenty first century.

 The earlier generic name, Lavrania, replaced Trichocaulon and still earlier ones (White and Sloane, 1973; Le Roux, et al, 2005; Williamson, 2010; iSpot; www.cactus-art.biz; www.redlist.sanbi.org).